Legal

 19.1 Each party must keep confidential information confidential, except where disclosure is required to provide Services, comply with law, deal with Authorities, instruct Subcontractors, obtain insurance, recover amounts owed, or obtain legal, accounting or professional advice.

-Part II: CODEX Freight Acting as Agent
+Part II: Codex Freight Acting as Agent

 20. Agent Services

-20.1 Where CODEX Freight acts as agent, CODEX Freight does not itself contract to carry, store, handle or physically deal with the Goods.
+20.1 Where Codex Freight acts as agent, Codex Freight does not itself contract to carry, store, handle or physically deal with the Goods.

-20.2 CODEX Freight acts on behalf of the Customer to arrange services with third parties.
+20.2 Codex Freight acts on behalf of the Customer to arrange services with third parties.

 20.3 Contracts may be created directly between the Customer and third parties, including carriers, shipping lines, airlines, terminals, depots, warehouses, customs brokers and overseas agents.